 Top trading ideas to trade for today by market experts

-Watch the interview of Ashwani Gujral of ashwanigujral.com, Sudarshan Sukhani of s2analytics.com, Mitessh Thakkar of miteshthacker.com, Prakash Gaba of prakashgaba.com, Prakash Diwan, Market Expert at Altamount Capital Management and Chandan Taparia of Motilal Oswal Securities with Latha Venkatesh, Sonia Shenoy and Anuj Singhal on CNBC-TV18, in which they shared their reading and outlook on technicals, fundamentals and Futures and Options (F&O) side of the market as well as specific stocks and sectors.
+Watch the interview of Ashwani Gujral of ashwanigujral.com, Sudarshan Sukhani of s2analytics.com, Mitessh Thakkar of miteshthacker.com, Rajat Bose of rajatkbose.com and Dipan Mehta, Member, BSE & NSE with Latha Venkatesh and Sonia Shenoy on CNBC-TV18, in which they shared their reading and outlook on technicals and fundamentals side of the market as well as specific stocks and sectors.

-Watch the interview of Ashwani Gujral of ashwanigujral.com, Sudarshan Sukhani of s2analytics.com, Mitessh Thakkar of miteshthacker.com, Prakash Gaba of prakashgaba.com, Prakash Diwan, Market Expert at Altamount Capital Management and Chandan Taparia of Motilal Oswal Securities with Latha Venkatesh, Sonia Shenoy and Anuj Singhal on CNBC-TV18, in which they shared their reading and outlook on technicals, fundamentals and Futures and Options (F&O) side of the market as well as specific stocks and sectors.
+Watch the interview of Ashwani Gujral of ashwanigujral.com, Sudarshan Sukhani of s2analytics.com, Mitessh Thakkar of miteshthacker.com, Rajat Bose of rajatkbose.com and Dipan Mehta, Member, BSE & NSE with Latha Venkatesh and Sonia Shenoy on CNBC-TV18, in which they shared their reading and outlook on technicals and fundamentals side of the market as well as specific stocks and sectors.